| Bear Viewing Association To watch, to wonder, and to conserve

 Figure 2.
 Body language associated with various combinations of a pair of competing motivations or

-.
+emotions.
 Upper left corner: In a confident non-aggressive mood, a bear commonly walks or stands with its face

 30-45 degrees below horizontal, and its neck at an angle between 30-45 degrees above or below horizontal.
 As